 Communication Award: Local Units/Councils may submit for consideration recognition for excellence in publicizing PTA involvement via their newsletter, social media, and/or website.

 Oregon PTA Teacher of the Year: Local Units may nominate a Teacher that does an exceptional job of supporting their local PTA.
 Each unit may submit one nominee.
 Nomination requires PTA leader, Principal, student and fellow staff member recommendations.

-Honorary Lifetime Achievement Award: This award is available to Local Units and Councils.
-An Honorary Life Achievement Award is one of the highest honors PTA can bestow upon an individual.
+Honorary Lifetime Achievement Award: The Honorary Life Achievement Award is one of the highest honors a PTA unit or council can bestow upon an individual.
 The honored person is usually someone who has served as an advocate for children in such areas as education, health, safety, or legislation.
-The honoree need not be a member of a local unit, nor be well known beyond their own area of service.
-There is a $25 application fee is placed in Oregon PTA’s Teacher Education Scholarship (TES) Fund.
+The honoree need not be a member of a local unit, or be well known beyond their own area of service.
+There is a $25 application fee, which is given to the Oregon PTA Teacher Education Scholarship (TES) Fund.
 A Life Achievement pin is also available for an additional $25.
 The Life Achievement Award application is available through the Oregon PTA Office.

 Oregon PTA Advocate for Children Award: Local Units/Councils may submit one nominee for this award.
 This award is given to a public figure or servant that exemplifies the values and goals of the Oregon PTA by making significant impact on the city, county and state issues involving education, child health/welfare and/or family issues.
 Please see the nomination form for additional information.